 How's Our Culture Doing?

-Finally, we tapped these wonderful experts on their thoughts about how our culture is doing when it comes to body-inclusivity.
-For starters, all agree that while we’re on the right track, we still have a long way to go.
-“Diet culture is a power agent and so is the industry that it fuels: the $66 billion weight loss industry.
+For starters, our experts agree that while we’re on the right track, our society still has a long way to go when it comes to framing body image and health.
+“Diet culture is a power agent and so is the industry that it fuels: the $66 billion weight-loss industry.
 Yes, we are moving forward, but perhaps not fast enough, as each one of us must take responsibility and do our own self-acceptance work until diet culture no longer has any participants and the weight loss industry no longer has customers,” says Dodier.

 “There is movement in the right direction, but certainly room for improvement.
 We’ve moved away from the very far end, but we aren’t in the neutral zone yet because there’s still a large anti-fat bias in our country and this is where a lot of the work needs to happen.
 Weight doesn’t dictate health – people can be healthy or unhealthy in all different body sizes,” adds Poirier.

 Meyers tells Lively that visibility is the most vital that we can be doing to change the landscape surrounding beauty standards: “The more sizes, colors and genders we see, the better.
 Are we there yet?
 No. But are we on the right track?
 Yes.
 This article probably wouldn’t have existed 10 years ago and the fact that you are reading it today makes it pretty special.”